Cities / Cairo / Sahara International School

 Sahara International School opened in 2003 and now has campuses in Cairo and the New Administrative Capital.
 The curriculum is Cambridge British, running from early years through IGCSE, AS and A Level via Cambridge and Edexcel.
 Graduates feed into medicine, engineering, and business at universities in Egypt and abroad.

 Parents who choose Sahara tend to speak about a school that listens.
 Communication with class teachers is described as clear, and families feel heard when issues arise.
 Teaching is consistent and exam outcomes are solid for a mid-market British school.
 The most repeated criticism is on facilities, which some families consider average for the fee level.
-For families weighing Sahara against Cairo British Sphinx schools or the larger names in New Cairo, the trade-off is community feel and pastoral attention versus campus polish.
+Families weighing Sahara against Cairo British Sphinx schools or the larger names in New Cairo are choosing between community feel and pastoral attention on one side and campus polish on the other.

 Reviews